An $846,000 Inheritance Got Lost In Transit. That Was In February

 https://t.co/yYidJRbXMl

-Their story ran on the CBC on Thursday — and within hours, reporter John Lancaster says in a tweet that TD Canada Trust issued a statement on Thursday that read, "It's clear to us we didn't get this right along the way and that there was more we could have done to come to a resolution faster."
+Their story ran on the CBC on Thursday — and within hours, reporter John Lancaster says in a tweet, TD Canada Trust issued a statement on Thursday that read, "It's clear to us we didn't get this right along the way and that there was more we could have done to come to a resolution faster."

 Taylor told the CBC that she and her husband, John, went to their longtime bank, TD Canada Trust, hoping to get a certified check for $846,000 Canadian — around $660,000 in U.S. dollars, at today's exchange rate.
 But TD employees had a different idea.
 As Taylor said, given the large sum, "They said a bank draft was more appropriate."